 Linden K. Nash

-Lindy currently serves as a Board member for the Providence Animal Rescue League (PARL).
-She also enjoys reading, traveling, and spending down time with friends and family.
+Lindy is passionate about charity work.
+She currently helps animals and families in need by serving on the Board of the Providence Animal Rescue League (“PARL”) as the Interim Vice President.
+She also enjoys reading, traveling, and spending time with friends and family.

 - State of Rhode Island